-The business of today is no longer a physical place but in millions and billions of devices all over the world. .
+The business of today is no longer a physical place.
+It’s now conducted in millions and billions of devices all over the world. .
 Even more interesting is the fact that, in Nigeria, lots of software developers, creatives, etc. are able to work for companies abroad from the comfort of their homes with their smart devices.
-Being able to run a business online or work remotely for global firms is transforming, on a daily basis, lives of many Nigerians.
+Being able to run a business online or work remotely for global firms is transforming the lives of many Nigerians.

-The barriers to entries are very simple and should be easy to surmount; have the skills needed, be responsible, be able to speak decent English, have a rock solid internet, and a suitable device.
+The barriers to entries are very simple and should be easy to surmount.
+One should have the skills needed, be responsible and be able to communicate effectively.
+We mustn’t forget rock solid internet and a suitable device as well.

 However, the worsening economic conditions can’t be ignored, the rate of inflation in Nigeria is currently over 17%.
-The cost of these devices continues to rise; making it harder for people to purchase them as they can’t afford to buy them outright and would rather smooth their heavy expenses over a period of time.
-This has given way to more innovative credit offerings at the point of sale that allow people to buy now and pay later (BNPL) and finance the purchase of devices over a period of time.
+The cost of these devices continues to rise.
+Thus making it harder for people to purchase them as they can’t afford to buy them outright.
+Individuals would rather smooth their heavy expenses over a period of time.
+This has given way to more innovative credit offerings at the point of sale.
+For instance, people can buy now and pay later (BNPL) and finance the purchase of devices over a period of time.

 The rise of BNPL in Nigeria

-Access to affordable credit has earned its place as a notable driver of growth and an effective way to provide people with access to their needs.
+Access to affordable credit has earned its place as a notable driver of growth.
+It’s an effective way to provide people with access to their needs.
 This has since extended to devices as well.
 Today, you can own even the most recent release of a top device manufacturer without paying for it outrightly.

-Device finance facilities are offered as a form of credit at the point of purchase that allows a customer to pay for their smartphones, laptops, tablets, etc. in instalments, rather than all at once.
+Device finance facilities are offered as a form of credit at the point of purchase.
+They allow a customer to pay for their smartphones, laptops, tablets, etc. in instalments, rather than all at once.
 It’s a type of BNPL payment system.
-However, long before BNPL got its name, it was already formally in operation in Nigeria applied as far back as 2015.
+However, long before BNPL got its name, it was already formally in operation in Nigeria.
+It’s applied as far back as 2015.
 Fouani, the LG distributor was amongst the first major brands to do it on a large scale; offering flexible payment plans at the point of sale for their appliances.
 It’s arguably a major contributor to their expansion in Nigeria.

 In 2018, MTN partnered with PayJoy to launch their own device financing scheme.
-This partnership also included Sterling Bank, through which the loans would be serviced.
-To ensure that those who sign up for this scheme hold up their end of the bargain, PayJoy makes use of technology that locks users out of the devices if they delay in their payments.
+This partnership also included Sterling Bank, through which customers would service the loans.
+How do they ensure that those who sign up for this scheme hold up their end of the bargain?
+PayJoy makes use of technology that locks users out of the devices if they delay in their payments.
 Carbon Zero has also made significant progress with their BNPL proposition; offering zero interest device financing services to customers across a range of merchants.

 How device financing works

-Customers who are interested in financing a device over a period of time, usually between 3 – 12 months are usually required to submit an online application on the merchant’s website or with the BNPL partner.
+Customers who are interested in financing a device over a period of time are usually required to submit an online application on the merchant’s website or with the BNPL partner.
+The duration for financing is usually between 3 – 12 months.
 This loan application typically requires a valid ID, bank account statement and the customers bank verification number (BVN).
 However, requirements may differ depending on the provider’s terms.

-The application is assessed and a decision is made, usually within a few hours like on Carbon Zero’s platform.
+The merchant or provider assesses the application and makes their decision.
+This usually is done within a few hours like on Carbon Zero’s platform.
 If the application is successful then the customer is approved to pick up their device.
-Although, most providers request for an initial deposit of about 20 – 30% of the total cost then equal installments to be paid monthly for the agreed upon duration and interest rate.
+Although, most providers request for an initial deposit of about 20 – 30% of the total cost.
+Then they request for equal installments to be paid monthly for the agreed upon duration and interest rate.

 |Benefits of device financing for individuals||Benefits of device financing for telcos and merchants|